timid-angel/wanderbeam/README.md

 # Wanderbeam

-Welcome to this project!
-This repository contains the code and resources for the project.
+Welcome!
+This repository contains the code and resources for WanderBeam, a travel planning platform.
 Below are the details and screenshots of various pages included in the project.

 ## Home